aosabook/500lines/cluster/CHAPTER.rst

 While it's OK for a minority of cluster members to fail, it's not OK for an acceptor to "forget" any of the values it has accepted or promises it has made.

 Unfortunately, this is exactly what happens when a cluster member fails and restarts: the newly initialized Acceptor instance has no record of the promises its predecessor made.
-The problem is that the newly-started instance takes the place of the old
+The problem is that the newly-started instance takes the place of the old.

 There are two alternatives to solve this issue.
 The simpler solution involves writing acceptor state to disk and re-reading that state on startup.